mle86/sftp-chroot/README.md

 ## Installation

-Run *sudo install.sh*.
+Run `sudo ./install.sh`.
-What it'll do:
+This is what it will do:

 * `apt-get install autofs`,
 * copy `autofs-sftp-jails.sh` to `/etc/`,